pgdr/gamedev/README.md

 ## Bidirectional search

 We saw that BFS can be used to solve puzzles such as the *Wolf, Goat, and Cabbage* problem and the *Water Jug* problem.
-However, the nodes explored grows exponentially in the depth; If the *branching factor* is $b$ and the _distance_ from the start to the goal is $d$, the total number of nodes explored is $d^b$.
+However, the number of nodes explored grows exponentially in the depth; If the *branching factor* is $b$ and the _distance_ from the start to the goal is $d$, the total number of nodes explored is $b^d$.

 There is a way to drastically reduce the number of explored nodes, however.
-Imagine that the search is a circle, and the number of nodes explored is the _area_ of the circle.
+As an illustration, imagine that the search is a circle, and the number of nodes explored is the _area_ of the circle.
 Then the area is $\pi d^2$, where $d$ is distance from start to goal.
 If we *instead* search from the start node and the goal node *simultaneously*, and abort the search once the two searches intersect, you can